SzymonTurek/comp_genomics_aligners/README.md

-Scripts for aligning sequences to reference genome B10.
+Scripts for aligning sequences to reference genome Drosphila Melanogaster